All 3 and 4-year-olds, living in England, are entitled to 570 funded hours of early education and childcare, over three claim periods each year.

 *A referrer can help parents/carers with each step of the application process.
 A referrer could be a childcare provider, Children’s Centre staff or other professional.

-No. It is optional for approved childcare providers to offer the 15 free hours.
-You can check who offers it on our Norfolk Directory.
+No. It is optional for approved childcare providers to offer the 15 funded hours.
+You can check who offers it on our Norfolk Community Directory.

-Funding must be claimed using the following criteria:
+Funding must be claimed using the following rules:

-Any unclaimed hours cannot be transferred to another claim period.
+Any unclaimed hours can be transferred to another claim period within the cycle of eligibility.

 If your child attends more than the hours available in a claim period, you will be responsible for these fees.